Skip to main content

 External Causes

-• Certain medications or treatments, such as chemotherapy drugs, can also cause hair loss as a side effect
+- Certain medications or treatments, notably chemotherapy, often list hair loss as a side effect

 How to Prevent Hair Loss